-PBI Suppliers will operate in a manner that is protective of the environment.
+Pitney Bowes Suppliers will operate in a manner that is protective of the environment.
 At a minimum, suppliers must comply with all applicable environmental laws, regulations and sound industry practices, such as requirements regarding chemical and waste management and disposal, recycling, industrial wastewater treatment and discharge, air emissions controls, environmental permits and environmental reporting.
-Suppliers must also comply with any additional environmental requirements called for in Pitney Bowes' design and product specifications, and contract documents.
+Suppliers must also comply with any additional environmental requirements called for in Pitney Bowes' design and product specifications, and contract documents as well as partner with Pitney Bowes in sustainability efforts where possible.

-PBI Supplier Code of Conduct calls for suppliers to conduct their operations in ways that are environmentally responsible and in compliance with all applicable environmental laws, regulations, and standards.
-Suppliers are also required to meet any additional requirements specific to their work with PBI.
-The applicability of compliance will vary depending on the product or service being provided to PBI and the associated operations.
+Pitney Bowes Supplier Code of Conduct calls for suppliers to conduct their operations in ways that are environmentally responsible and in compliance with all applicable environmental laws, regulations, and standards.
+Suppliers are also required to meet any additional requirements specific to their work with Pitney Bowes as well as collaborate with Pitney Bowes in its sustainability efforts where possible.
+The applicability of compliance will vary depending on the product or service being provided to Pitney Bowes and the associated operations.

-- Supplier does not have a process to identify applicable laws, regulations, and standards - Supplier does not have appropriate records documenting compliance to the law, such as required environmental monitoring, reporting, permits, etc. - Supplier cannot demonstrate that it is meeting PBI's environmental requirements in design and product specifications or contract documents - Employees are not adequately trained on proper handling, use and storage of hazardous waste and on emergency procedures - Supplier's chemical and waste management/pollution control systems and processes are not in compliance with applicable environmental laws, regulations, standards and sound industry practices.
-Examples: - unlawful disposal of chemicals or waste - uncontrolled air emissions - discharging untreated wastewater - chemicals are not being properly used, managed, stored and disposed of - hazardous and combustible materials and waste are not clearly marked and/or properly stored - use of banned substances - Improper use of pesticides or herbicides
+- Supplier does not have a process to identify applicable laws, regulations, and standards - Supplier does not have appropriate records documenting compliance to the law, such as required environmental monitoring, reporting, permits, etc. - Supplier cannot demonstrate that it is meeting Pitney Bowes's environmental requirements in design and product specifications or contract documents - Employees are not adequately trained on proper handling, use and storage of hazardous waste and on emergency procedures - Supplier's chemical and waste management/pollution control systems and processes are not in compliance with applicable environmental laws, regulations, standards and sound industry practices.
+Examples: - unlawful disposal of chemicals or waste - uncontrolled air emissions - discharging untreated wastewater - chemicals are not being properly used, managed, stored and disposed of

-Supplier has received environmental violations.
+- hazardous and combustible materials and waste are not clearly marked and/or properly stored - Supplier has received environmental violations.
 (If the violations are minor and have been appropriately addressed, they would not represent an issue.)

-- Supplier has a complete and effective environmental management system (written policies, processed, and requirements for environmental protection and pollution prevention/source reduction) that is in accordance with laws, regulations, and standards - Supplier conducts periodic environmental audits to confirm that its operations are environmentally responsible and are conducted in accordance with laws, regulations, and standards - Supplier's staff and contractors have the necessary skills and training so they are familiar with the supplier's environmental management system and their role in meeting environmental requirements - Supplier is proactive with respect to environmental protection and employees are encouraged and comfortable with raising issues of environmental concern without fear of retaliation - Supplier has obtained certification to the ISO 14001 environmental management system standard or equivalent - Supplier has programs for the efficient use and conservation of energy - Supplier has programs for the efficient use and conservation of water - Supplier has programs for the efficient use of materials, including waste reduction, material reuse, and recycling - Supplier has programs to review environmental performance of its supply chain, and acts meaningfully to improve performance throughout pitney bowes
+- Supplier has a complete and effective environmental management system that is in accordance with laws, regulations, and standards (e.g. ISO 14001 certification) - Supplier conducts periodic environmental audits to confirm that its operations are environmentally responsible and are conducted in accordance with laws, regulations, and standards - Supplier's staff and contractors have the necessary skills and training so they are familiar with the supplier's environmental management system and their role in meeting environmental requirements - Supplier is proactive with respect to environmental protection and employees are encouraged and comfortable with raising issues of environmental concern without fear of retaliation - Supplier has programs for the efficient use and conservation of energy, and the recording and public reporting of CO2 emissions, e.g., Carbon Disclosure Project (CDP) - Supplier has programs for the efficient use and conservation of water and protection of biodiversity, where relevant - Supplier has programs for the efficient use of materials, including post-consumer recycled raw materials, as well as waste reduction, material reuse, and recycling - Supplier has programs to review environmental performance of its supply chain, and acts meaningfully to improve performance throughout